ProjectSpammers/glib-tutorials/README.md

 This repository tracks our journey as we learn GLib and the Meson build system.
 Our ultimate goal is to get comfortable with these technologies to build a GStreamer project.

-We are ProjectSpammers, and our learning process is documented here commit by commit.
+Our learning process is documented here commit by commit.

 ## Team